 How to use St. Johns Wort

-I use St. Johns Wort two ways.
-First I make a tincture with vodka so that I can use St. Johns Wort year round for menstrual cramps, insomnia, stress and tension, back pain, neck pain, and mild to moderate depression — especially S.A.D.
+I use St. Johns Wort in two ways.
+First I make a tincture with vodka so that I can use St. Johns Wort year-round for menstrual cramps, insomnia, stress and tension, back pain, neck pain, and mild to moderate depression — especially S.A.D.
 (Seasonal Affective Disorder).
 Secondly, I infuse some fresh flowers in olive oil.
-The infused St. Johns Wort oil can be used internally for relief of ulcers and to protect the stomach and liver.
+The infused St. Johns Wort oil can be used internally for the relief of ulcers and to protect the stomach and liver.
 Externally the oil is used for mild burns, scrapes, bruises, and muscle pain.
 It is especially useful for sunburn.
-I make a salve with St. Johns Wort infused oil, calendula infused oil, coconut oil, cocoa butter, bees wax, and lavender essential oil for sprains, cuts, bruises, and burns.
+I make a salve with St. Johns Wort infused oil, calendula infused oil, coconut oil, cocoa butter, beeswax, and lavender essential oil for sprains, cuts, bruises, and burns.

-I discovered St. Johns Wort quite by accident when I was suffering from a long postpartum depression, after loosing 5 of my babies.
+I discovered St. Johns Wort quite by accident when I was suffering from a long postpartum depression, after losing 5 of my babies.
 I was diagnosed with severe depression.
-The psychiatrist tried several antidepressants to help me but I had allergic reactions to all of them from MAO Inhibitors, to Prosac and Zoloft, to Elavil — for this I am very grateful.
+The psychiatrist tried several antidepressants to help me but I had allergic reactions to all of them from MAO Inhibitors, to Prozac and Zoloft, to Elavil — for this, I am very grateful.
 Had the pharmaceutical medication given me relief, I may never have turned to herbs.
 I found a book in the self-help section of Monroe’s Bookstore in downtown Victoria.
-The book, Hypericum, outlined several scientific studies that had been done on the effectiveness of treating depression with St. Johns Wort.
-So I bought book, bought some seeds and grew some flowers and made my first tincture.
+The book Hypericum outlined several scientific studies that had been done on the effectiveness of treating depression with St. Johns Wort.
+So I bought a book, bought some seeds and grew some flowers and made my first tincture.

 Actually I was super nervous about walking into a liquor store (in BC the liquor stores are run by the government).
 I bought one bottle of vodka and took it home in a brown paper bag and harvested my first quart of St. Johns Wort Flowers.
 It was miraculous.
-Pouring the clear vodka over the yellow flowers is the most magical moment of my summer heralism projects.
-The vodka changes to a soft pink, then a deep magenta.
+Pouring the clear vodka over the yellow flowers is the most magical moment of my summer herbalism projects.
+The vodka changes to soft pink color, then a deep magenta.
 Over the course of 6 weeks to 2 months the vodka transforms to a deep garnet red, full of powerful healing virtue.

 When I broke my foot and had shooting pains from toe to hip, St. Johns Wort quelled the pain, without sedation.
-When Mr. Joybilee broke his ribs, falling on the ice, St. Johns Wort, along with Balm of Gilead, took care of his pain and inflammation, and helped him breath.
+When Mr. Joybilee broke his ribs, falling on the ice, St. Johns Wort, along with Balm of Gilead, took care of his pain and inflammation, and helped him breathe.
 Sarah uses St. Johns Wort tincture for menstrual cramps (more about that another time).
-When I wake up at 2am, St. Johns Wort helps me fall back to sleep, without making me groggy and hung over in the morning.
+When I wake up at 2 am, St. Johns Wort helps me fall back to sleep, without making me groggy and hungover in the morning.

 Today — 20 years since that first trip to the liquor store — I’m buying 12 bottles of vodka for tincturing each summer and 5 of them go into mason jars with St. John’s Wort blossoms — enough to share with friends.
 I stopped caring what other people thought of my liquor store purchases — I consider St. Johns Wort, one of God’s good gifts.